Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/delete-profile.md

 Below you will find the three possible scenarios.
 The deletion procedure steps depend on your relation to an Organization in Slingshot.
 #### For Organization Members

-So, as mentioned above, if you belong to an Organization, then your data in Slingshot also belongs to the Organization.
-However, data protection laws specify the cases when you can have all your data deleted by the Organization.
-Slingshot will help your Organization honor your rights.
+So, as mentioned above, if you belong to an Organization in Slingshot, then your data in Slingshot also belongs to the Organization.
+However, data protection laws specify the cases when you can request all your data deleted by the Organization.
+Slingshot will help your Organization honor its obligations.

-Just contact a manager in your Organization and request deletion of your data.
+Just contact a manager in your organization and request deletion of your data.
 They will start the deletion process by contacting the Slingshot team.

-*Option 2: Contact us if you are unable to get in touch with a manager of your Organization and we can help with forwarding your request to your Organization?
-Are we going to do this to assisst users?
+*Option 2: Contact us if you are unable to get in touch with a manager of your organization and we can help with forwarding your request to your organization?
+Are we going to do this to assist users?
 Is there another alternative process?*

 #### For Organization Managers

-If you are a manager in charge of personal data administration in your Organization, and you need to delete one or more users' profile data, then read the steps below to learn how to proceed.
+If you are a manager who oversees personal data administration in your organization, and you need to delete one or more users' profile data, then read the steps below to learn how to proceed.

-1. Contact our team at **support@slingshot.io** or **feedback@slingshot.io** ????
+1. Contact our team at **support@slingshot.io**.
 2. Note you want to delete an Organization member's profile information.
-3. Specify the member's email address and your Organization name???
+3. Specify the member's email address and your organization name???
 4. Deletion may take up to 24 hours.
-When profile data is finally deleted, the user's name will be displayed as @deactivateduser whereever their content has not disappeared (see [above](#data-not-deleted)).
+When profile data is finally deleted, the user's name will be displayed as @deactivateduser wherever their content has not disappeared (see [above](#data-not-deleted)).

-#### For External Users
+#### For Individual Users

-If you are an external user, then you do not belong to an Organization.
+If you are an individual user, then you do not belong to an Organization in Slingshot.
 You can be part of an Organization's teams and projects only if invited.
-In this sense, your profile information do not belong to any Organization and you can request data deletion from the Slingshot team directly.
+In this sense, your profile information do not belong to any organization and you can request data deletion from the Slingshot team directly.
 To do this:

 Select your profile image > *Settings* > *Data Privacy* > *Delete my Data* (as shown in the screenshot below).